 What is the average length of stay?

-Depending on the baby's condition it can be hours while others have stayed with us up to 4 months.
+Depending on your baby's condition, it can be hours while others have stayed with us up to 4 months.
 Once your baby is stable and the discharge date is approaching, we will work to provide you with all the necessary training and information needed to take the baby home.

 We encourage you to visit your baby as much as possible.
 A maximum of two visitors, including parents, are welcome to visit any time.
-Mom and Dad are always allowed to stay in the unit.
+Parents are always allowed to stay in the unit.
 There will be limited time for other visitors.
 Siblings ages 12 and older can visit with an adult.

 We ask that you respect that anyone with a recent or current illness or symptoms of illness should not visit and will not be permitted to visit.
 Please call us at hospital extension 4392 or 870.207.4392 in preparation to visit.

 What kind of follow-up care will my baby need?

 We arrange for all of our babies to follow-up with a pediatrician of your preference.
 If you baby requires special care after discharge, the neonatologist and case managers will arrange appointments for you.

 Small packages sometimes arrive early, but never at the wrong time.
 This family had to be ready for the unexpected.WATCH